openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 #### Day 2 Add Node Virtualmedia Multicluster

 This scenario takes place from a hub cluster, adding a worker node to a spoke cluster.
-This assumes that a ClusterDeployment exists in the hub cluster.
+This assumes that a ClusterDeployment exists in the hub cluster and has a platform of "baremetal".

 1. Infra Owner creates a BareMetalHost resource with a label that matches an InstallEnv selector.
 1. The Baremetal Agent Controller adds the discovery ISO URL to the BareMetalHost.